urakubo/ModelRP/README.md

 </p>
 <BR>

-3. Execute main_fig_timing.m and main_fig_prof.m, and confirm the figures of the time window for reinforcement plasticity and its molecular activity.
+3. Execute main_fig_timing.m and main_fig_prof.m, and confirm the figures of the time window for reinforcement plasticity and its molecular activities.

 <BR>
 <p align="center">